* Update 13th May 2021 – England Only *

 It is advisable to ask your tenants to pay as much towards the rent as they can.
 If you discount the rent too heavily, the debt accrued can soon become very large and the monthly repayments may be unrealistic for tenants, even after their income returns to normal.

 You may wish to consider the deposit when you are working out a repayment plan, however you should do this with caution.
 If the property is being maintained well, and you do not expect sizable or any deductions to be required at the end of the tenancy, you could possibly look to offset some of the rent debt against the deposit.

 Payment holidays may also be available from your lender, you should contact your mortgage lender for more details.

 Remember that any payment agreement you make with your tenant should be agreed in writing (eMail will suffice).

-Unlike the previous lockdown where only urgent maintenance was allowed, you can continue with your normal maintenance work as long as social deistancing guidelines are followed and either party is not showing any symptoms as per the NHS Guidelines.
+You can continue with your normal maintenance work as long as social distancing guidelines are followed and either party is not showing any symptoms as per the NHS Guidelines.